TheRyanMonty/ServerManagement/README.md

 ### Good routine questions:
-1. Is everything that needs to be backed up, backed up or have a data replication strategy?
+1. Is everything that needs to be backed up, backed up or have a data replication strategy (i.e. customized config files)?
 2. Are passwords reasonable?
+3. Are appropriate logs being monitored?

 ## Server setup